Cooperative Breakdown of the Oscillator Blockade in the Dicke Model

-\textit{Conclusions and Outlook}.
+\textit{Conclusions and outlook}.
 We have investigated the phases of a driven-dissipative Dicke model.
-Here we find, in addition to the well-known superradiant phase transition, a novel phase transition to a non-stationary phase of the harmonic oscillator.
+Here we find, in addition to the well-known superradiant phase transition (SPT), a novel breakdown phase transition (BPT) to a nonstationary phase of the harmonic oscillator.
 Analyzing the underlying microscopic processes, we conclude that this phase transition is driven by a cooperative breakdown of the oscillator blockade.
+As opposed to the behavior of the SPT, the BPT is not of the mean-field type, but driven by correlations, as is captured by our cumulant description.
+Our physical explanation of the breakdown relies on the quantized nature of the spins and the oscillator.
+In addition, dissipation is essential to observe the BPT, which is different from the SPT that also occurs in a closed system.
+We conclude that the BPT is a nonequilibrium quantum phase transition.
 For the implementation, we consider a system of trapped ions and discuss the realization of the couplings.
-The possibility to add cooling of the harmonic oscillator allows to observe the Dicke phase transition in steady state while suppressing the breakdown.
-Our work thus enriches the well-established Dicke model by an additional, fundamentally different phase.
-It enables demonstrations that go beyond steady-state phase transitions, opening up new prospects in non-equilibrium many-body quantum physics.
+The possibility to add cooling of the harmonic oscillator allows us to observe the Dicke phase transition in steady state while suppressing the breakdown.
+Our work enriches the well-established Dicke model by an additional, fundamentally different phase.
+It enables demonstrations that go beyond steady-state phase transitions, opening up new prospects in nonequilibrium many-body quantum physics.
+A particularly interesting direction may be given by the possibility to observe the breakdown phase transition in systems of higher spin, such as multi-level systems of trapped ions \cite{Senko2015}.
 Beyond fundamental interest, the cooperative breakdown may be useful as a resource for phase-transition-enhanced sensing schemes \cite{Raghunandan2017, FernandezLorenzo2017, Macieszczak2016}.

 \textit{Acknowledgments}.
-We acknowledge discussions with Ephraim Shahmoon, Yulia Shchadilova, Eugene Demler, Shengtao Wang, Julian Leonard, Johannes Fink, and Tony Lee.
-SFY thanks the NSF for support.
-FR acknowledges financial support by a Feodor-Lynen fellowship from the Alexander von Humboldt-Foundation.
+We acknowledge discussions with Ephraim Shahmoon, Yulia Shchadilova, Eugene Demler, Jamir Marino, Shengtao Wang, Julian Leonard, Johannes Fink, and Tony Lee.
+This work was supported by the Swiss National Science Foundation (SNSF) through the National Centre of Competence in Research - Quantum Science and Technology (NCCR QSIT) grant 51NF40–160591.
+F.R. acknowledges financial support by a Feodor-Lynen fellowship from the Alexander von Humboldt-Foundation and from the Swiss National Science Foundation (Ambizione grant no. PZ00P2$\_$186040).
+S.F.Y. thanks the NSF for support via the CUA PFC.

 \onecolumngrid